 At dead engine starts, drivers must keep their relative starting lanes to the first turning buoy and through completion of the first turn, not interfering in the path of competing boats.
 Sufficient room on the inside must be left by the leading boat, if not pole, to allow others higher on the jetty to negotiate the turn.

-Breaking this rule will result in one or more of the following penalties, which are disqualification, one lap penalty or a yellow card, depending on the severity.
+Breaking this rule must result in one or more of the following penalties, which are disqualification, one lap penalty or a penalty of losing 2 positions, depending on the severity.